mookiedog/ptwd/README.md

 ./arm-none-eabi-gdb: error while loading shared libraries: libncursesw.so.5: cannot open shared object file: No such file or directory
 ```

-If you don't see an error, you are good to go and can skip the next section on GDB and Ncurses.
+If you don't see an error, you are good to go and can skip the next section on GDB and Ncurses and go directly to [installing OpenOCD](#install-openocd).

 #### GDB and Missing Ncurses